 Raising cacti from seed is simple and rewarding.
 What’s more, many seed companies sell packets of mixed cacti seed, so you’re never quite sure what you’re going to grow.

-How to grow cacti from seed
+How to grow prickly pear cacti

 Growing carnivorous plants